 10. Excessive intake of man-made trans-fats.

-Base your diet on whole, minimally-refined foods rather than manufactured food products.
+Base your diet on minimally refined produce rather than over-refined &/or moreish food products.

 11. Excessive intake of chemicals.